Kierandoolan/pp3_quiz/README.md

 # Errors and issues.

-* I had plenty if indented errors which was fixed by focusing a little more.
+* I had plenty of indented errors which was fixed by focusing a little more.
 * pep8online was kind enough to tell me plenty of lines were too long, Which i resolved but i think the code doesn't look as clean.
              <h2 align="center"><img src="assets/too-long.png"></h2>